 The reduction of nutrient and fine particle loads to the lake is a fundamental part of the restoration efforts driven largely by the Total Maximum Daily Load (TMDL) program.
-The streamborne nitrogen and phosphorus loads from the Upper Truckee River were the lowest on record in 2021, in line with the low precipitation for the year.
-In-lake nitrate and total hydrolyzable phosphorus concentrations increased slightly, partly a result of the absence of deep mixing in 2021.
-Surface nitrate levels are particularly low, possibly the result of very rapid uptake by the changed phytoplankton community in 2021.
+The stream-borne nitrogen and phosphorus loads from the Upper Truckee River were the lowest on record in 2021, which was in line with the low precipitation for the year.
+In-lake nitrate and total hydrolyzable phosphorus concentrations increased slightly, partly as a result of the absence of deep mixing in 2021.
+Surface nitrate levels are particularly low, which could possibly be the result of very rapid uptake by the changed phytoplankton community in 2021.
 The concentration of fine particles in the surface of the lake has been elevated since the record inflows of 2017.
-The reasons for the persistence of these particles are an area of current research
+The reasons for the persistence of these particles are an area of current research.

 Biologically, the primary productivity of the lake has increased dramatically since 1959.
 In 2021, it appeared to reach its highest values ever, although the data are currently provisional.
-By contrast, the biomass (concentration) of algae as measured by chlorophyll concentration in the lake has remained relatively steady.
-Most of the chlorophyll is concentrated in a band at a depth of approximately 150-200 feet, known as the

-"deep chlorophyll maximum."
-In 2021, the deep chlorophyll maximum moved higher in the water through summer and fall, something that has never been observed previously.
+By contrast, the biomass (concentration) of algae, as measured by chlorophyll concentration in the lake, has remained relatively steady.
+Most of the chlorophyll is concentrated in a band at a depth of approximately 150-200 feet, known as the "deep chlorophyll maximum" (DCM).
+In 2021, the DCM moved higher in the water through summer and fall-something that has never been observed previously.
 For the first time, cyanobacteria were the most abundant phytoplankton in Lake Tahoe.
 Diatoms were still the dominant group by volume.
-Of these, Synedra formed the largest percentage of the biomass, accounting for over 90 percent of the diatoms during spring, summer and fall Total biomass. was three times larger than 2020.
+Of these, Synedra formed the largest percentage of the biomass, accounting for over 90 percent of the diatoms during spring, summer, and fall.
+Total biomass was three times larger than it was in 2020.
 The attached algae (periphyton) on the rocks around the lake were near average values in 2021, based on a synoptic survey.
 As usual, the California side of the lake continued to display higher concentrations of periphyton.

-In 2021, the annual average Secchi depth was 61.0 feet (18.6 m), little changed from the previous year and reflective of the near-constant values over the last 20 years.
+In 2021, the annual average Secchi

+depth was 61.0 feet (18.6 m).
+Little changed from the previous vear which was reflective of the near-constant values over the last 20 years.
 The greatest individual value recorded in 2021 was only 79.6 feet (24.2 m) on February 12.
 The lack of complete vertical mixing of the lake in 2021 is a major reason for this low maximum clarity value.
 The winter (December-March) clarity value was 71.9 feet (21.9 m).
-Winter precipitation was well below the long-term average and such conditions would typically be expected to yield higher clarity values.
-Summer (June-September) clarity was 54.8 feet (16.7 m), a decrease of over 4 feet from the previous year.
-This is above the lowest summer value of 50 5 feet in 2008.
+Winter precipitation was well below the long-term average, and such conditions would typically be expected to yield higher clarity values.
+Summer (June-September) clarity was 54.8 feet (16.7 m), a decrease of over four feet from the previous year.
+This is above the lowest summer value of 50.5 feet in 2008